ansonyuu/levers/levers/standardize-pragmatic-tools.md

 ## Key things to know

-- Standardization is the process of deploying and developing technical standards based on the consensus of different parties (i.e. firms, users, interest groups, regulatory bodies, and governments)
+Standardization is the process of deploying and developing technical standards based on the consensus of different parties (i.e. firms, users, interest groups, regulatory bodies, and governments)

+Standardization also:
 - Bridges adoption gaps
 - Eliminates redundant research and development
 - Reduces friction for users (i.e. consumers, contractors, corporations)

-- There are varied ways of standardizing:
+There are varied ways of standardizing:
-  - government legislation
+- Government legislation
-  - establishing regulatory bodies
+- Establishing regulatory bodies
-  - consortiums
+- Consortiums

 ## Case study